cdchopitea/SG_Speeches_TextAnalytics/README.md

 <i>Qudrogram</i>
 <br>
 <br>
 The SG agenda is consistent throughout.
-For group one, an increased concern for issues regarding climate change can be seen.
-However now that ‘more context’ has been added it can be seen he has framed the situation as a call to action.
+For group one (SG1), an increased concern for issues regarding climate change can be seen.
+However now that ‘more context’ has been added, it can be seen he has framed the situation as a call to action.
 For example, one of the top quadrograms include ‘global issues require global’ action (a very common use phrase in the UN).
 He frequently repeats ‘issues require global solutions’ or ‘climate change deserve international’, which can be interpreted as a calling for action in the international community.
 This all makes sense given that he is the SG of the UN, and organization that prides itself on multilateral action and relations.
 <br>
 In this quadrogram one can also see that ‘concerns including gender equality’ are also within his agenda.
 Also, he frequently discusses hate speech, anti-Semitism and anti-Muslim feelings.
 Once you look at the titles and location of some of his speeches, he quite often accepts invitations to speak in commemorations of holocaust survivors and insisting that intolerance is dangerous, indicating a commitment to peace and tolerant societies (UN News , 2019 A; UN News, 2019 B).
 <br>
-In the second group, he emphasizes on the Israeli Palestinian conflict insisting that the ‘Palestinian conflict remains key’, he has said phrases like ‘occupied Palestinian territories including’, what makes one believe that he supports some kind of reconciliation and peace between  Israel and Palestine, and even perhaps some degree of decolonization.
+In the second group (SG2), he emphasizes on the Israeli Palestinian conflict insisting that the ‘Palestinian conflict remains key’, he has said phrases like ‘occupied Palestinian territories including’, what makes one believe that he supports some kind of reconciliation and peace between  Israel and Palestine, and even perhaps some degree of decolonization.
 <br>
 He also mentions that ‘nationalist narrative gain appeal’ and that ‘ethnic nationalist narrative gain’, this call is most likely a reflection of what is been happening in the world: increased nationalist sentiment and ethnic conflicts, from Brexit and Trump’s, Bolsonaro’s and Modi’s presidencies, to the occupation of Palestine, the persecution of minority Muslim groups in Myanmar, China and  Kazakhstan and other religious and ethnic clashes in Africa and the Middle East (The Economist, 2020; Saavedra, 2019; News, 2020; Hughes, 2018; Varshalomidze, 202).
 The issues discussed in the second group appear to have slightly shifted from climate change issues to human rights concerns.
 <br>